top of page

 Marie holds an MFA in Integrated Media and Theater from the California Institute of the Arts, and received the CalArts Alumni Council Grant.
 Her work has been supported by the MAP Fund, the Zellerbach Family Foundation, the Andrew W. Mellon Foundation, the Jim Henson Foundation, the Paul Dresher Ensemble Artists Residency, Intersection for the Arts, the New York State Council on the Arts, and the Buffalo Institute for Contemporary Art, and is an upcoming artist in residence at Yaddo and Djerassi.
 Marie is a TED Fellow.
 In her primary TED Talk, Engaging the Unknown, she reflects on her artistic process and personal journey from being a video editor to a cinematic shadow artist.

-Based in San Francisco and working between California and New York, Marie is currently developing automated systems for her large-scale installation SHADOWS IN STEREO, scheduled to premiere in 2026, alongside a new series of photographic works and lightboxes inspired by the Zen Buddhist poetry by Dōgen Zenji.
+Based in San Francisco and working between California and New York, Marie is currently developing automated systems for her large-scale installation SHADOWS IN STEREO, scheduled to premiere in 2026, alongside a new series of photographic works and lightboxes inspired by the Zen Buddhist poetry of Dōgen Zenji.